Starter

 Regional Breakdown in Motorola Statistics

-• Latin America, especially Brazil and Mexico, remained a major volume base, but the share dropped below 50 percent in 2024, showing diversification.
+• Latin America, especially Brazil and Mexico, remained a major volume base for Motorola, but the share dropped below 49% in 2025, showing diversification.

 • Mexico was an early stronghold for Moto G post-2013 launch, setting the tone in Motorola’s Statistics for Latin America.

-• India’s share rose sharply from near zero in 2020 to 13 percent of Motorola shipments by 2024, the fastest growth region in Motorola’s Statistics.
+• India’s share rose sharply from near zero in 2020 to around 15% of Motorola shipments by 2025, remaining the fastest growth region in Motorola’s statistics.

 • North America gains partly from electronics channel expansion and budget 5G push under Motorola’s strategy.